-- Culture: Enables the behaviors and activities needed for effective governance by establishing: core values, continuous improvement, business operating principles, performance measurement and management, leadership and employee talent development programs.
+Enables the behaviors and activities needed for effective governance by establishing: core values, continuous improvement, and business operating principles, performance measurement and management, leadership and employee talent development programs.

-The function of the Compliance Department is to monitor the day-to-day sales functions of the firm and routinely test compliance procedures, so as to help avoid the risk associated with violations of securities regulations and state laws.
-The Department seeks to identify areas of risk, document such findings, implement effective written procedures, and resolve issues that are uncovered as part of a comprehensive program.
-The Department strives to instill a “culture of compliance” throughout the firm by continuous training and communications with company staff.
+The function of the Compliance Department is to monitor the day to-day sales functions of the firm and routinely test compliance procedures, so as to help avoid the risk associated with violations of securities regulations and state laws.
+CIG Compliance Department members seek to identify areas of risk, document such findings, implement effective written procedures, and resolve issues that are uncovered as part of a comprehensive program.
+They also strive to instill a “culture of compliance” throughout the firm by offering continuous training and communications with staff.

 - Creating CIG’s Investment Philosophy